pmndrs/react-spring/API.md

         to: PropTypes.oneOfType([PropTypes.object, PropTypes.func]),
         // Callback when the animation comes to a still-stand
         onRest: PropTypes.func,
+        // Frame by frame callback, first argument passed is the animated value
+        onFrame: PropTypes.func,
         // Takes a function that receives interpolated styles
         children: PropTypes.func,
         // Same as children, but takes precedence if present
         render: PropTypes.func,
         // Prevents animation if true, you can also pass individual keys
         immediate: PropTypes.oneOfType([PropTypes.bool, PropTypes.arrayOf(PropTypes.string)]),
+        // When true it literally resets: from -> to
+        reset: PropTypes.bool,
     }
     static defaultProps = { from: {}, to: {}, config: config.default, native: false, immediate: false }
 }